vagrant-libvirt/vagrant-libvirt/README.md

 Note the default image contains the full toolchain required to build and install vagrant-libvirt and it's dependencies.
 There is also a smaller image published with the `-slim` suffix if you just need vagrant-libvirt and don't need to install any additional plugins for your environment.

+If you are connecting to a remote system libvirt, you may omit the `-v /var/run/libvirt/:/var/run/libvirt/` mount bind.
+Some distributions patch the local vagrant environment to ensure vagrant-libvirt uses `qemu:///session`, which means you may need to set the environment variable `LIBVIRT_DEFAULT_URI` to the same value if looking to use this in place of your distribution provided installation.

+### Using Docker

 To get the image with the most recent release:
 ```bash